nrfconnect/sdk-nrf/samples/nrf9160/google_iot_mqtt/README.rst

 - Publish data to the Google IOT Cloud
 - Send/Receive keep alive / pings from cloud server

-The source code for this sample application can be found at:
-:zephyr_file:`samples/net/cloud/google_iot_mqtt`.

 Requirements
 ************
 - Entropy source